AnqiLee/walmart-ticket-service/README.md

 2- Find and hold the best available seats on behalf of a customer.
 Note: each ticket hold should expire within a set number of seconds.

-3- Reserve and commit a specific group of held seats for a customer
+3- Reserve and commit a specific group of held seats for a customer.

 ## Requirments
 ---

-- Project should be written in java
+- Project should be written in java.
-- Maven or Gradle should be used as the build tools
+- Maven or Gradle should be used as the build tools.
 - Implementation of disk-based storage, a REST API and front-end GUI are not required.

 ## Assumptions